CATOCHE/Test-Repository1/README.md

 Testing

-CHanging Readme for testing.
+Changing Readme for testing.

-CHanging readme from within github.
+Changing readme from within github.

+Correcting spelling mistakes from previous changes for branch Github-3